SAP Business One vs Microsoft Dynamics

 No one wants to pay more than necessary for anything, including new technology.
 SAP Business One offers simple, all-inclusive pricing that includes future enhancements.
 You pay a one-time fee for the whole package based on the access you need.

 Microsoft Dynamics has attractive—but complex—pricing.
-It has a great starting price, but add-ons or customization to fill functional gaps will increase the cost quickly.
+Its starting price is great, but add-ons or customization to fill functional gaps quickly increase costs.

 Learn More